vircadia/vircadia-metaverse/docs/API-Accounts.md

 - filter: select type of user.
 A comma separated list of "connections", "friends"
 - status: status of user.
 A comma separated list of "online"
 - search: TODO: figure this one out
-- asAdmin: if logged in account is administrator, list all accounts.
+- asAdmin=true: if logged in account is administrator, list all accounts.
 Value is optional.

 ```
     {